sizzoulmane/SerpentsSkull/Chapter1/README.md

 - Level 3: before they reach the Cannibal Ambush
 - Level 4: before they enter the Azlanti Temple

-Using Fast Track Advancement, as per the original AP, the target for this book is therefore 3,000+ level adjusted XP.
-There is around 10% more than this available in the book, to allow for optional encounters.
+Using Fast Track Advancement, as per the original AP, the target for this book is therefore 3,000 + plus optional encounters = 3200-3xxx level adjusted XP.
 ## Section XP rewards

 Part | Title                   | Max XP
 -----|-------------------------|-------
-1    | Shipwrecked on the Shiv |  80
+1    | Shipwrecked on the Shiv |  80-150
 2    | Exploring the Shiv      |  xxx
 3    | The Cannibal Camp       |  xxx
 4    | Temple of Blood         |  xxx